sri0606/FaceRecognition/README.md

 ## Overview

-The Face Recognition and Privacy Analysis Tool is an open-source software application developed with the primary goal of providing advanced face and object recognition capabilities.
+This is a Face Recognition and Privacy Analysis Tool, a software application developed with the primary goal of providing face and object recognition capabilities.
 While its current focus is on recognizing faces and objects in various media elements, including images, videos, and documents, its long-term vision includes becoming a powerful privacy analysis tool.
 The inspiration for this tool is the growing concern regarding data privacy and the potential misuse of facial recognition technology.

 ## Features

 ### Face and Object Recognition

 Our application boasts a user-friendly interface and combines simplicity with powerful features.
 At its core, this software excels in providing robust face and object detection capabilities.
-Users can harness its potential to thoroughly analyze various media elements, enabling them to identify and work with faces and objects effortlessly.
-Additionally, the application offers a rich array of features, including in-app editing, downloading, and screen-time score.
+Users can use its potential to thoroughly analyze various media elements, enabling them to identify and work with faces and objects.
+Additionally, the application aims to offer a rich array of features, including in-app editing, downloading, and screen-time score.

 ### Data Privacy Analysis (Upcoming)